Low-dimensional quantum gases in curved geometries: Theoretical prospects

 \subsection{Exploring different geometries}

 In the last years, the analyses traditionally performed in flat gases have been extended in the context of spherical shells, investigating the stability of quantum mixtures \cite{andriati2021}, the role of dipolar interactions \cite{diniz2020,arazo2021}, and the excitation spectrum of a slightly prolate spherical gas\cite{biral2022}.
-Much less attention, however, has been dedicated to generic manifolds, whose study would allow to obtain general results, and to specific geometries such as ellipsoids, tori, cylinders, M\"obius strips, and 1D bent waveguides (see Fig.~\ref{fig3}).
+Much less attention, however, has been dedicated to generic manifolds, whose study would allow to obtain general results, and to specific geometries such as ellipsoids, tori, cylinders, M\"obius strips, and 1D bent waveguides.

-Further investigations could then search for the geometric corrections, controlled by the system size and by the density of states, to the equation of state and to the phase transitions of these systems.
+Further investigations could then search for the geometric corrections, controlled by the system size and by the density of states, to the equation of state and to the phase transitions of these geometries.
 For instance, the BKT transition of a superfluid confined on the cylinder surface should be greatly modified\cite{machta1989}, since the interaction energy of the vortices scales linearly with distance, and the vortex proliferation that induces the vanishing of superfluidity should not occur.
-In a similar way, when increasing the aspect ratio in ellipsoidal and in toroidal geometries, the BKT transition should crossover from the usual jump of the superfluid density into a smooth transition that occurs in the absence of renormalization.
+In a similar way, when increasing the aspect ratio in {the} ellipsoidal and in {the} toroidal geometries, the BKT transition should {smoothly} crossover from the usual jump of the superfluid density into a {thermally-driven superfluid} transition that occurs in the absence of renormalization.

 In the various geometries, the analysis of the condensate dynamics could focus on the collective modes, whose decay could be suppressed by symmetries that are preserved, and therefore protected, by the system topology\cite{li2022}.
-In one dimensional superfluid circuits, the role of curvature on persistent currents and their eventual heating induced by the curved path could be investigated.
+In one-dimensional superfluid circuits, the role of curvature on persistent currents and their eventual heating induced by the curved path could be investigated.
 Finally, the realization of vortex lattices on curved manifolds could realize lattice models such as the Hofstadter-Hubbard model on a cylinder \cite{lacki2016}, and could provide an alternative way to synthetic dimensions for simulating the quantum Hall physics in cylindrical geometry \cite{hsunli2022}. \\